eth-sri/zkay/README.md

 As an alternative to docker, you may install BPL on your host directly.
 To this end, follow the instructions in the [Dockerfile](./install/Dockerfile) marked by `To install on host`.

-Below we show how to run unit tests and how to type-check and compile BPL contracts from _within the docker container_.
+Below we show how to test your BPL installation, and how to type-check and compile BPL contracts from _within the docker container_.
 However, the respective commands can similarly be _run directly on the host_ after having installed BPL properly.

 ## Unit Tests

-To run unit tests, run:
+To run all unit tests of BPL, run:

 ```bash
 # run docker container